jonathanmcdermid/Hopper-Chess-Engine/README.md

 quiescent search
 dynamic alpha beta windows
 ```
-FEN strings, UCI compatibility, and time management are at the top of the to do list.
+UCI compatibility and time management are at the top of the to do list.